 For bookshelves, I looked at the Monitor Audio Gold 100, Bowers&Wilkins 706 S2, Focal Aria 906, KEF R3, Dynaudio Evoke 20s for the PC setup.
 I also looked at some near field monitors like the PMC DB1 Golds and looked hard for some Harbeth P3ESRs (but they were beyond the budget).
 I ended up settling for the PMC DB1s (MSRP $1500, got them for $1100 open box) for their combination of smaller size (which made it easier to fit on my desk) and great near field listening experience.
 It was a substantial upgrade over the Klipsch R-41PMs I was using before.

 For subwoofers there’s really only two brands I looked at which was SVS (very well known and good value) and REL (maybe not as good value as SVS but well known).
 I ended up going with the REL Tzero Mk3 ($500 MSRP, got them for $400) due to their small size and simple operation.

-For integrated amps, I looked at the NAD C368, Marantz PM8006, Rotel RA-1572, Cambridge Audio CXA61, and PeachTree Audio Nova150 – and ended up going for the Rotel because of the substantial I/O, phono input (for my Fluance RT85 turntable), 120W continuous output power, Class AB operation (I liked the Peachtree’s power but it was Class D), the dedicated DAC/PC input and it was on sale (MSRP $1700, got it for $1200)
+For integrated amps, I looked at the NAD C368, Marantz PM8006, Rotel A12, Cambridge Audio CXA61, and PeachTree Audio Nova150 – and ended up going for the Rotel because of the substantial I/O, phono input (for my Fluance RT85 turntable), Class AB operation (I liked the Peachtree’s power but it was Class D), the dedicated DAC/PC input and it was on sale (MSRP $1300, got it for $1000)

-So in total I got a $3700 setup for $2700.
-Fit under my $3k budget again with money to spare.
+So in total I got a $3k setup for $2250.
+Fits under my $3k budget with money to spare.
 Done

 and for my portable system setup, I gave myself a smaller budget of $2k since in general headphones/IEMs don’t cost as much as speakers do.